langecode/HATEOAS/README.md

 # HATEOAS
 HATEOAS is used in REST services in various ways and has different forms.
 The goal of this repository is to start working for a common accepted way to use HATEOAS in REST services and Micro Services.
-The form of HATEOAS used here is HAL, because it features bot the linking posibility and a composition perspective.
+The form of HATEOAS used here is HAL, because it features both the linking possibility and a composition perspective.
 Both things affects the freedom to vary the size and coupling between services and has a significant influence on the Developer Experience for the APIs using it.